boguszpawlowski/ComposeCalendar/README.md

 By the default, after changing the selection mode, selection is cleared.
 See the `SelectableCalendarSample` file for a full example

-> ℹ️ If you want to define your own selection behavior, please check out the [Custom Selection section](#custom-selection) and/or `CustomSelectionSample`.
+> :exclamation: If you want to define your own selection behavior, please check out the [Custom Selection section](#custom-selection) and/or `CustomSelectionSample`.

 ### Calendar with custom components
 For the customization you should pass your own composable functions as day content, moth header etc.: